Tutorial: Create a simple function with CloudFront Functions - Amazon CloudFront

 Services or capabilities described in Amazon Web Services documentation might vary by Region.
 To see the differences applicable to the China Regions, see Getting Started with Amazon Web Services in China (PDF).

 This tutorial shows you how to get started with CloudFront Functions.
-You can create a simple function that redirects the viewer to a different URL, and also returns a custom response header.
+You can create a simple function that redirects the viewer to a different URL, and that also returns a custom response header.

 Prerequisites

-Creating the function
+Create the function

-This procedure shows you how to use the CloudFront console to create a simple function that redirects the viewer to a different URL, and also returns a custom response header.
+You can use the CloudFront console to create a simple function that redirects the viewer to a different URL, and also returns a custom response header.

-To create a function in the CloudFront console
+To create a CloudFront function

 1. Sign in to the Amazon Web Services Management Console and open the CloudFront console at https://console.amazonaws.cn/cloudfront/v4/home.

-2. In the navigation pane, choose Functions and then choose Create function.
+2. In the navigation pane, choose Functions, and then choose Create function.

 3. On the Create function page, for Name, enter a function name such as MyFunctionName.